ChenShengJ1/learngit/readme.txt

-Git is a verson control system.
+Git is a distrubuted verson control system.
 Git is free software.